dsebastien/softwareArchitectureNotes/event-driven.md

   * should include or reference enough context and metadata so that subscribers receiving the events
   * immutable \(just like the past, you can't change it\)
   * cannot be deleted
+  * idempotency is important for long-term safety of the system \(vs eventual consistency\)

 * event publisher \(aka generators, sources, emitters\)